Frequently Asked Questions

 I would like to find information about art that I own?
 Can the Museum help me?

 Museum personnel do not appraise or authenticate works of art.
 The Museum has a non-circulating reference library of publications related to art and art history that is available for use by Museum staff and Docents, College and University Professors or students (with current valid ID or other credentials) and Members of the MMFA Association.
 The library holdings are available for use by appointment only.
-Please submit this form to request use of the Museum’s library holdings.

 I would like more information on a work in the Museum’s collection than I find on the website.
 How can I obtain that?